Stephen-Seo/EN605.607.81.SP22_ASDM_Project/README.md

 Dropper" to avoid clashing with the game's original name that is trademarked (this game is a clone of an existing game).

+## Other Things to Know

+In multiplayer mode, if a player takes too long to make a move, the game AI will choose for you automatically (at hardest game AI difficulty).

 # Link to a hosted instance

 [I have hosted an instance of the front-end/back-end here.](https://asdm.seodisparate.com)